Built in - 11th century

 Built by - Drompton, a famous disciple of teacher Atisha

-Highlights - Biggest center of Buddhist learning in the Spiti and oldest training center for Lamas
+Highlights - The biggest center of Buddhist learning in the Spiti and the oldest training center for Lamas.

-Fire had destroyed Key monastery in 1840 and earthquake in 1975.
-The monastery has also been destroyed by invaders and has been re-constructed a number of times and due to same reason, the pattern of temples and the other buildings look slightly disorganized.
+The fire destroyed the Key Monastery in 1840 and the earthquake in 1975.
+Invaders have also destroyed the monastery.
+It has been reconstructed a number of times and due to the same reason, the pattern of temples and the other buildings look slightly disorganized.

-Key monastery boasts of wonderful surrounded, enveloped by glaciers and snow-capped mountains.
+The Key Monastery boasts of wonderful surroundings, enveloped by glaciers and snow-capped mountains.
 The scenery is awe-inspiring.
-This monastery has also been the location of some of the scenes of Bollywood movie Paap, starring John Abraham and Udita Goswami in lead.
+This monastery has also been the location of some of the scenes of the Bollywood movie Paap, starring John Abraham and Udita Goswami in the lead.

 The best time to visit the Key Monastery is from May to October, as later on, Rohtang Pass remains closed in winter due to heavy snowfall.
 Key Monastery is easily accessible from the major towns and cities of the country.
 The nearest airport is in Kullu, which is Bhuntar Airport.
 The nearest railhead is in Shimla and by road, the Spiti Valley is well-connected with Chandigarh, Shimla, and Manali.

 You can plan your tour to Key Monastery with our customizable Spiti Valley tour packages.
 Contact our travel experts for more information and book a tour with us!